Rookout/docs/docs/dotnet-setup.md

 The [.NET SDK](https://www.nuget.org/packages/Rookout) provides the ability to fetch debug data from a running application in real time.

+It can easily be installed as a [NuGet package](https://www.nuget.org/packages/Rookout).

 ## Setup

-### NuGet Package

-Rookout SDK is installed as a [NuGet package](https://www.nuget.org/packages/Rookout) in your application.

-#### API

-The Rookout SDK needs to be started using a simple API.
+Start the SDK within your application:

 <!--DOCUSAURUS_CODE_TABS-->
 <!--C#-->